|

 don't know what the exact procedure in order is suppose to be, but I

+glued the neck on first without the fret board.
 I made it so that if you were to put a straight edge on the neck

 without the fret board on, the distance between the straight edge